 Alternative shortlisting criteria

-Another way you may choose to adapt your onboarding process to be more inclusive of disabled candidates is to make reasonable adjustments to your shortlisting criteria to accommodate disabled candidates.
+Another way you may choose to adapt your onboarding process to be more inclusive of disabled candidates is to make reasonable adjustments to your shortlisting criteria.
 For example, requiring a particular qualification or education from all candidates may indirectly exclude some disabled candidates.
 Allowing for different shortlisting criteria allows disabled candidates with lesser experience or qualifications to secure an interview.
+Reducing shortlisting criteria could also open the door to talented individuals who could add significant value to your company.